aarondill/Parsev3.5.0Bugs/solutions/subscribe.md

 # Parse.Query.subscribe() Error Reason and Solution

 **Quick warning**, this comment is nearly identical to the comment above.
-To save reading, the v3.5.0 update removed a _\_this2_ variable that captures the _this_ context at the beginning of the subscribe function, which is then referenced within a then statement, whose this value is equal to the globalThis, which, in node.js, resolves to undefined.
+To save reading, the v3.5.0 update removed a _\_this2_ variable that captures the _this_ context at the beginning of the subscribe function, which is then referenced within a then statement, whose this value is equal to undefined due to running in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode#no_this_substitution).

 ## Relevant code from each version for query.first: